 A huge component of enabling this growth is reliable interconnection that delivers games to gamers seamlessly with a high-quality user experience.
 No matter how brilliantly crafted a game is, it can become unplayable without the right behind-the-scenes infrastructure.
-Lag time and loss of connection would equate to a "game over" scenario for your users literally but also in the sense of losing them as a customer.
-Your game is only as good as your data center and connectivity experience.
+Lag time and loss of connection would equate to a “game over” scenario for your users literally but also in the sense of losing them as a customer.
+Your game is only as good as your gaming data center and connectivity experience.
 The demands on bandwidth and data processing are only going to sky rocket in the coming years.

 The Demands of 5G

 Gaming is expected to be at the forefront of 5G-led innovations and will account for 90% of 5G AR data by 2028.
 It’s expected that 5G mobile games will generate $100 billion in revenue per year by that time as well.
-New and improved features such as immersive, in-game VR experiences with accessories like responsive haptic clothing will not only potentially propel us into a Ready Player One-like future but also make lightning-fast connectivity and low-latency critical.
+New and improved features such as immersive, in-game virtual reality experiences with accessories like responsive haptic clothing will not only potentially propel us into a Ready Player One-like future but also make lightning-fast connectivity and low-latency critical.

 IT Infrastructure Considerations